 On June 28, a Draft Resolution was issued on PG&E's Pilot Residential Rate TOU program.
 MCE and SCP are the only CCAs participating in PG&E's Pilot TOU program; all other CCAs are excluded from participation.
 On July 31, MCE and SCP submitted comments on the Draft Resolution, expressing concern about PG&E's lack of progress in providing a comparable bill-comparison tool for CCA customers.
 On August 10, a Final Resolution approved PG&E's Residential Rate TOU Pilot program.
 The resolution clarified that PG&E may recover costs necessary to provide CCA customers with rate comparisons for the default pilot entirely through distribution rates.
-However, the resolution declined to provide any direction regarding the appropriate method or cost recovery for creating a long term rate comparison tool solution for CCA customers.
-This issue is expected to be addressed in the consolidated Rate Design Window proceeding (addressed below).
+However, the resolution declined to provide any direction regarding the appropriate method or cost recovery for creating a long-term rate comparison tool solution for CCA customers.